lzawbrito/lzawbrito.github.io/docs/articles/InVitroNeuralNetworks.md

 I have considered whether this is the underlying psychological reason for the unique discomfort _in vitro_ NNs, or whether this is just a rationalization of that fear.
 As it stands, I think it is both.
+It's not that I will witness man-made horrors beyond my comprehension, it's that everything is a horror, only some of it is man-made.

 ---